-The DMO has put in place several layers to defend against external attack and its infrastructure undergoes an annual penetration test to ensure the control environment is robust.
-The test is undertaken by specialists and forms part of the assessment against the Communications Electronics Security Group (CESG) requirements which is a condition for continuing connection to the Public Service Network (PSN).
-In response to the results of the test undertaken in 2014 the DMO improved security on its core networks and was reaccredited as a member of the PSN.
+The DMO has put in place several layers to defend

+against external attack and its infrastructure undergoes an annual penetration test.
+This year particular attention has been paid to the auction process and systems used to ensure the control environment remains robust.
+Further support and guidance from Communications Electronics Security Group (CESG) has been received and acted upon over the course of the year to ensure that the DMO meets their requirements, which are a condition for continuing connection to the Public Service Network (PSN).
+In response to this the DMO has updated its security strategy and continues to progress improvements to the control environment.